apurvamalankar806-sketch/SQL-Data-Analysis-using-SQLite-and-Python/README.md

 ## Project Tasks
 - Created a SQLite database
-- Inserted sales data into a table
+- Inserted sale data into a table
 - Performed basic SQL queries
 - Filtered data using WHERE, BETWEEN and CASE statements
 - Visualized SQL data using Pandas and Matplotlib
-- Created reusable query functions

 ## SQL Concepts Used
 - SELECT